ebaenamar/wikidata-mcp-mirror/README.md

 - `server_sse.py`: Main server implementation with SSE transport
 - `wikidata_api.py`: Functions for interacting with Wikidata's API and SPARQL endpoint
 - `requirements.txt`: Dependencies for the project
+- `Dockerfile`: Container configuration for Docker deployment on Render
 - `render.yaml`: Configuration for deployment on Render.com
 - `test_mcp_client.py`: Test client for verifying server functionality